pagekit/docs/developer-basics/configuration.md

 ## Add a settings screen

 If you want to keep your theme customizable and your extension configurable, you will want to offer some parameters that can easily be changed without modifying any code.
-To do so, you can simply point to a template file that will be linked from the backend.
+To do so, you can simply point to a template file that will be linked from the admin panel.
 Add the following parameter to the `theme.php` or `extension.php` (and point to your extension folder in that case).

 ```php
 'parameters' => [